"The real voyage of discovery consists not in seeking new landscapes, but in having new eyes."

 Marcel Proust

-Derek founded ReFresh Strategies after the national and worldwide protests for Black lives and the release of corporate America’s vague and tepid statements in support of the movement.
+Boston-born and world-trained, Derek Lumpkins works and lives at the intersection of intentional community engagement and meaningful social change.
 He draws upon over a decade of experience supporting the growth and visibility of communities of color in the for-profit, non-profit, and higher education sectors.
-His experiences provide him with the insight to recognize that 20th-century performative approaches to community engagement and allyship are still being applied to more complex 21st-century situations.
+His experiences provide him with the insight to recognize performative approaches to equity, inclusion, and community engagement that are insufficient in addressing the complexity of 21st-century situations.
 As such, he has an eye on sustainable relationships and fresh perspectives, and works with clients to design progressive, creative, ethical, and socially-just solutions that push at the boundaries of the status quo to create meaningful change.

-Derek’s support of public arts and community engagement initiatives includes being a member of the Boston Cultural Council, Governor Patrick’s Public Art Task Force, and Mayor Walsh’s Arts and Culture Transition Team.
+Derek’s support of community engagement through public arts initiatives includes having been a member of the Boston Cultural Council, Massachusetts Governor Patrick’s Public Art Task Force, and Boston Mayor Walsh’s Arts and Culture Transition Team.
 He has spoken about community engagement and cultural economic development at NEFA’s Creative Communities Exchange Conference, the International Town Gown Association conference, at the Museum of Fine Arts Boston, and at Northeastern and other Boston area universities.
-Derek has also been mentioned in Bostinno and The Boston Globe and he has appeared on CityLine and Basic Black.
-Additionally, Derek has lived, worked, and studied in Japan, England, and Spain, and he holds an MS in International Studies and Diplomacy from the University of London, SOAS.

 Brianna Boggs is a leadership coach and consultant to executives and boards of directors in periods of growth and change.
 She focuses on racial equity (dismantling white supremacy culture, supporting leaders of color in white-founded organizations, helping white leaders build tolerance for the discomfort that comes with authentic racial equity work, preparing organizations for transition) and fundraising (building skills, confidence, and creative strategies; responsibly transitioning funding relationships from founders to new leaders).